aim-msds-pt-2025b/f84d4400c4da40f51804016ca836b36619c1171c9112c2180304b0c773c2457d_spam-detection/README.md

 I'm not quite ready to add the static type checker `mypy` though.
 I think that'll require too many code changes in the short run.
 Perhaps another time.

 I've added hadolint for Dockerfiles and yamllint for YAML files as pre-commits.
-For yamllint I'v relazed the 80 character line limit to 120 because the default docker-compose YAML for Airflow uses more than 80 characters in several lines.
+For yamllint I'v relaxed the 80 character line limit to 120 because the default docker-compose YAML for Airflow uses more than 80 characters in several lines.
 Together, these two linters will help ensure code quality by highlighting common issues and encouraging best practices.

 ### Docker Setup